 - Bridge Replacement, which would entail removing the existing and structure and replacing it with a new one at an estimated cost of $9.256M.

-The bridge would ultimately be replaced by a new four lane bridge at an actual cost of $8.3 Million.
-Construction on the new Arsenal Street Bridge would start in January of 2019 and with crews working around the clock, it opened to the public in December of 2019 with an anticipated lifespan of 75 years.
+The bridge would ultimately be replaced by a new four-lane bridge at an actual cost of $8.3 Million.
+Construction on the new Arsenal Street Bridge would start in January 2019.
+With crews working around the clock, it opened to the public in December 2019 with an anticipated lifespan of 75 years.